Kabir Anurag

-Kabir Anurag (born 8 August 2007) is a Singaporean racing driver, currently racing in the E4 Championship with US Racing.
-He previously raced in Italian F4 with the team and in the GB3 Championship with Xcel Motorsport.
+Kabir Anurag (born 8 August 2007) is a Singaporean racing driver who last competed in the Formula Regional European Championship with ART Grand Prix as part of the Alpine Academy.

+Anurag previously raced in Italian F4 from 2023 to 2025.
 He is a member of the Alpine Academy.

 Career

 Karting

-Anurag started karting in Europe in 2022, with a best race result of 8th in the finale of the WSK Open Cup, in the KZ2 category.
+Anurag started karting in Europe in 2022, with a best race result of eighth in the finale of the WSK Open Cup, in the KZ2 category.